-On an annual basis, the Nomination, Remuneration and Governance Committee and ultimately the Board review the performance of the Chief Executive Officer and individual Directors.
+On an annual basis, the NRC, and ultimately the Board, review the performance of the CEO and generally individual Directors.
+This review, for the CEO, typically occurs within 2 months of the end of the financial year.
 The criteria used to review individual Directors may include assessment of relevant skills and characteristics, tenure, diversity, industry knowledge, experience and expertise.
-The criteria used to assess the Chief Executive Officer may include underlying profit, customer retention and engagement, as well as development of organizational capability and business sustainability.
+The criteria used to assess the CEO may include amongst other things, underlying profit, customer retention and engagement, as well as development of organizational capability, business sustainability and shareholder value creation, risk management and compliance with laws and regulations.
 These reviews were undertaken within the reporting period.

-The Charters of the Group Audit, Risk and Compliance Committee and the Nomination, Remuneration and Governance Committee are available on the Company's website.
+The Charters of the Board, the GARCC and the NRC are available on the Company's website.

-On an annual basis the performance of executives is reviewed against Group profit (EBITDA) and agreed key performance indicators.
-These reviews are currently be finalized for the financial year ending on 30 June 2021.
+On an annual basis the performance of executives is reviewed against agreed key performance indicators with reviews scheduled to occur within 2 months of the end of each financial year.
+These reviews were undertaken during the reporting period.

-PRINCIPLE 2: STRUCTURE THE BOARD TO ADD VALUE
+PRINCIPLE 2: STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE

-Nomination, Remuneration and Governance Committee (NRGC)
+Nomination and Remuneration Committee (NRC)

-The combination of nomination, remuneration and governance responsibilities in one committee and the composition of this Committee is a decision of the Board and reflects the relative size of the Company and the Board and the interlocking nature of these responsibilities in the financial services sector.
+The combination of nomination and remuneration responsibilities in one committee, and the composition of this Committee, is a decision of the Board and reflects the relative size and complexity of the Company, the Board, and the interlocking nature of these responsibilities in the financial services sector.

-Overall, the Committee is responsible for:
+The Committee is primarily responsible for:

-- the Company having appropriate corporate governance measures in place; - setting policy and strategy for the appointment, compensation and performance review of Directors and executives; - approving executive service agreements and severance arrangements; and - overseeing use of equity-based compensation and ensuring appropriate communication and disclosure practices are in place.
+- setting policy and strategy for the appointment, compensation and performance review of Directors and Executives; - approving Executive service agreements and severance arrangements; and

+• overseeing use of equity-based compensation and ensuring appropriate communication and disclosure practices are in place.